 Precomputed Realtime GI

 Only static geometry is considered by Unity’s precomputed lighting solutions.
-To begin the lighting precompute process we need at least one GameObject marked as ‘static’ in our scene.
+To begin the lighting precompute process, you need at least one GameObject marked as ‘static’ in our Scene.
 This can either be done individually, or by shift-selecting multiple GameObjectsThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info

 See in Glossary from the hierarchy panel.

-From the Inspector panel, the Static checkbox can be selected (Inspector > Static).
-This will set all of the GameObject’s ‘static options’, or ‘flags’, including navigation and batching, to be static, which may not be desirable.
-For Precomputed Realtime GI, only ‘Lightmap Static’ needs to be checked.
+To mark a GameObject a static, go to its Inspector and select the Static checkbox (Inspector > Static).
+This sets all of the GameObject’s ‘static options’, or ‘flags’ to be static, including navigation and batching, which may not be desirable.
+For Precomputed Realtime GI, you only need to check ‘Contribute Global Illumination’.

 For more fine-grained control, individual static options can be set from the drop-down list accessible to the right of the Static checkbox in the InspectorA Unity window that displays information about the currently selected GameObject, Asset or Project Settings, alowing you to inspect and edit the values.
 More info